jorgef/engineeringladders/Managing-Managers.md

 | Direct Reports | Peers / Other Teams |
 | Indirect Reports | Users |

-## Conclussion
+## Conclusion

-Assessing managers require a slightly different perspective, their actions have a higher impact on their teams when compared to other members, among other responsibilities they are in charge of keepingh things balanced.
+Assessing managers require a slightly different perspective, their actions have a bigger impact on their teams and therefore they are in charge of keeping things balanced.

-Managers should balance each area -delivery, goals, planning, oversight and relationships- in a way that is sustainable over time.
-Not all areas might require to be balanced the same way; the seniority of the team, company culture, and business context might move the arrow closer to one side or the other (that is why the green area is a range and not a single value).
+Managers should balance each area —delivery, goals, planning, oversight and relationships— in a way that is sustainable over time.
+Not all areas might require to be balanced the same way; the seniority of the team, company culture, and business context might move the arrow closer to one side or the other, the green area is a range and not a single value.
 Having said that, it is important to avoid getting too close to any of the extremes.

-In summary, understanding how each manager is doing on each area is a good starting point to assess how successful they are in their role.
+In summary, understanding how each manager is performing on each area is a good starting point to assess how successful they are in their role and therefore help them to move forward in their careers.

 # Other Pages